TeseoLou/clancy-nook-walking-tours/README.md

    - Provides direct access for inquiries.
    - Features a Contact Form with interactive fields and submission validation.

+---

 #### Supporting Functional Pages
-Some pages serve a functional purpose within the user journey, ensuring smooth interactions and error recovery:
 1. 404 Error Page:
    - Prevents frustration by guiding users back to the homepage or relevant sections.
 2. Success Page:
    - Confirms form submissions and provides next-step options.

+---

 #### Navigation & Linking
-Navigation has been structured to ensure efficiency and clarity:
 1. Primary navigation:
    - Sticky navbar provides constant access to key pages.
 2. Secondary navigation:
-   - Fixed footer provides additionall access to key pages.
+   - Fixed footer provides additional access to key pages.
 3. Internal linking:
    - Featured tours on the homepage link to corresponding tour sections.
 4. External linking:
    - Eventbrite and TripAdvisor buttons direct users to booking and review platforms.
    - Fixed footer contains links to instagram, facebook and linkedin.

+---

 #### **Project Planning**
 The work in this section has been vital in outlining the website’s structural foundation, ensuring that navigation, interaction, and information architecture align with user expectations and business objectives.
 These insights have directly have provided critical building blocks for designing the layout, logical flow, and connections between core features, refining the user journey.